Condon stops 31 shots, Senators blank Capitals 3-0

+OTTAWA, Ontario (AP) -- As far as Mike Condon was concerned, it was about time the Ottawa Senators bet the Washington Capitals.

-OTTAWA, Ontario (AP) -- Mike Condon stopped 31 shots for his fourth shutout of the season as the Ottawa Senators beat the Washington Capitals 3-0 Tuesday night.
+Condon stopped 31 shots for his fourth shutout of the season, leading the Senators to a 3-0 victory over the Capitals on Tuesday night.

+The goalie had been solid in the two previous meetings, 2-1 and 1-0 losses, but was happy to finally come out with a victory against the league's top team.

+''We've had some good defensive efforts and finally we were able to knock them off,'' Condon said. ''It's one of the hottest teams in the league and I thought we did a really great job all around.''

 Chris Kelly, Bobby Ryan and Zack Smith scored for the Senators, who improved to 6-1-1 in their last eight.